2teez/arraylist/README.md

     >**_pub fn remove_if(&self, f: fn(T) -> bool)_**
     >
-    >- It works like `remove`, but instead of index, it takes a closure at a parameter and it applies the closure to every element of the list.
+    >- It works like `remove`, but instead of index, it takes a closure as a parameter and it applies the closure to every element of the list.

                 let al = arraylist![1, 2, 3, 4, 5, 6, 7, 8, 9];
                     al.print(); // [1, 2, 3, 4, 5, 6, 7, 8, 9]